 Make snacks yourself

 I make many of my snacks myself.
-This is usually much cheaper and also saves a lot on packaging.
-With homemade snacks, I know exactly what's in them and that I'm not consuming any preservatives or additives.
+This is usually much cheaper and saves a lot of packaging.
+With homemade snacks, I know exactly what's in them and that I'm not eating any preservatives or additives.
 The combination of "vegan and plastic-free" is really super easy.

 Two more recommendations of my best vegan recipes can be found here: